Quite Complete Real Closed fields: Real Closed Fields

-Note that this dependence relation satisfies the Steinitz axioms for a dependence relation.
-We will make use of it to realize certain sets of types in a controlled and canonical way.
+We will make use of it to realize certain sets of types in a controlled and canonical way. \begin{lemma} Let $K$ be a real closed field, and $\cC$ a set of cuts over $K$.

-\begin{lemma} Let $K$ be a real closed field, and $\CC$ a set of cuts over $K$.
-Then there is a real closed field $L$ generated over $K$ (as a real closed field) by a set of realizations of some independent family of cuts included in $\CC$, in which all of the cuts $\CC$ are realized.
-Furthermore, such an extension is unique up to isomorphism over $K$. \end{lemma} \begin{proof} Clearly we must take $L$ to be the real closure of $K(a_C:C\in \CC_0)$, where $\CC_0$ is some maximal independent subset of $\CC$; and equally clearly, this works.
+1) There is a real closed field $L$ generated over $K$ (as a real closed field) by a set of realizations of some independent family of cuts included in $\cC$, in which all of the cuts $\cC$ are realized.